4d/4d-for-ios/docs/Create-ContactApp.md

 ## STEP 8.
 Sections - Forms

-We're almost done, but first we need to decide how the app's layout.
+We're almost done, but first we need to decide on the app's layout.
 There are both List and Details forms to choose from.

 * Select a list form template to display your table as a list.
 For our Contact app, let’s use the **Profile** template.